-In 2017, state and local governments spent $115 billion on police (4 percent of state and local direct general expenditures), $79 billion on corrections (3 percent), and $48 billion on courts (2 percent)
+In 2018, state and local governments spent $119 billion on police (4 percent of state and local direct general expenditures), $81 billion on corrections (3 percent), and $49 billion on courts (2 percent).

-Nearly all state and local spending on police, corrections, and courts in 2017 went toward operational costs such as salaries and benefits (96 percent for police and 97 percent for corrections and courts).
-Capital spending accounted for only 4 percent of police expenditures and 3 percent of corrections and courts expenditures.
+Nearly all state and local spending on police, corrections, and courts in 2018 went toward operational costs such as salaries and benefits (96 percent for both police and courts and 97 percent for corrections).
+Capital spending accounted for only 4 percent of both police and courts expenditures and 3 percent of corrections expenditures.

 Capital spending has never been a large share of either police or courts expenditures.
-From 1977 to 2017, the highest annual share of capital spending for police expenditures was 5 percent (multiple years).
-From 1992 to 2017, the highest share of capital spending for court expenditures was 6 percent (1997).
+From 1977 to 2018, the highest annual share of capital spending for police expenditures was 5 percent (multiple years).
+From 1992 to 2018, the highest share of capital spending for courts expenditures was 6 percent (1997).
 (We do not have access to courts expenditure data for years prior to 1992.)

 In contrast, capital spending on corrections, such as prison construction, was greater than 10 percent every year from 1977 to 1995.
-The share of capital spending on correction expenditures reached a high of 16 percent in 1986 and 1988.
+The share of capital spending on corrections expenditures reached a high of 16 percent in 1986 and 1988.
 However, capital spending's share of corrections spending has not been 10 percent or more since 1995, and its share has been below 5 percent every year since 2010.

-Most spending on police was done by local governments (87 percent) in 2017.
-Overall, police spending was 1 percent of state direct general expenditures and 6 percent of local direct general expenditures.
+Most spending on police was done by local governments (86 percent) in 2018.
+Overall, police spending was 1 percent of state direct general expenditures and 6 percent of local direct general expenditures that year.
 State expenditures on police mostly included spending on highway patrols, while local funds supported sheriffs' offices and police departments.

-Looking at specific types of local government, police spending in 2017 (the most recent year that we have data for these levels of government) accounted for 13 percent of municipal direct general expenditures, 9 percent of township expenditures, and 8 percent of county expenditures.
+Looking at specific types of local government, police spending in 2017 (the most recent year that we have data for these levels of government) accounted for 13 percent of city direct general expenditures, 9 percent of township expenditures, and 8 percent of county expenditures.

-Spending on courts was equally delivered by state and local governments in 2017 (50 percent for each level).
-Overall, judicial spending was 2 percent of state direct general expenditures and 1 percent of local direct general expenditures.
+Spending on courts was equally delivered by state and local governments in 2018 (50 percent for each level).
+Overall, courts spending was 2 percent of state direct general expenditures and 1 percent of local direct general expenditures.
 Among local governments, court spending in 2017 as a percentage of general expenditures was the highest at the county level (5 percent of county expenditures).

 Nearly all state and local spending on police, corrections, and courts was funded by state and local governments because federal grants account for a very small share of these expenditures.